 The Chicago Bears quarterback was diagnosed with type 1 diabetes in 2008 after he lost 35 pounds and felt like he had no energy, according to reports.
 But Cutler hasn't let diabetes sideline him.
 He now wears an insulin pump, tracks his blood sugar, and has called his condition "manageable."
 Type 1 diabetes is a disease in which the immune system attacks the cells that make insulin, a hormone that controls blood sugar.

 Poison's lead singer manages diabetes while living the life of a rock star and television personality.
 Michaels was diagnosed at age 6.
-He now takes "four insulin injections and eight blood tests each day," according to his web site.
-In 2010 he had a series of health problems, including a brain hemorrhage, yet he finished and won TV's The Celebrity Apprentice.
+He takes insulin injections daily.
+In 2010, he had a series of health problems, including a brain hemorrhage, yet he finished and won TV's The Celebrity Apprentice.
 He pledged his $250,000 award to the American Diabetes Association.

 This singer has type 2 diabetes.
 On her web site, LaBelle opens up about her diagnosis.
 "I passed out on stage ... and the doctor came back to me and said, 'Did you know you were type 2 diabetic?'
 And I said, 'I had no idea,'" states LaBelle, who has a family history of diabetes.
 She has since written healthy cookbooks, and she exercises regularly.
 She called herself a "divabetic" -- that's a mix of diabetic and diva -- in People in December 2008.